chuckmccullough85/IntermediateCpp/README.md

 If you are using the Remote Learning System (RLS), the repository has already been downloaded and installed on the RLS.
 You can skip to the section on Visual Studio Code.
 If you are using your own computer, you can download the repository from GitHub as a zip file or you can download the repository using git.
 See the section on Git for more information.

 This repository requires a C++ compiler compatible with C++20.
-The code was tested on Windows and Ubuntu.
+The code was tested with MSVC and G++.

 The student will need any of these compilers to build the code: